stulp/chordfinder/README.md

 ## History

-This code was written around the year 2000 with J2SE 1.4.
-The initial commit reflects that state.
-I don't remember if I was any good at coding then; I dare not look!
+This code was written around the year 2000 with J2SE 1.2.
+I don't remember if I was any good at coding then; I dare not look now!
+Some years later I ported it to J2SE 1.4; the initial commit reflects that state.
 The subsequent commits are dedicated to porting to SE 11 (16 years forward in half an hour!), fixing linter warnings, and converting the html documentation to markdown.

+Probably there are better tools or apps for doing this these days.
+But this was useful for me at the time, so I thought I'd make it open source, even if it is very old.

 # Manual